Wilfried Ebane

-Wilfried Ebane Abessolo (born 26 April 1992) is a Gabonese professional footballer who plays as a defender for Championnat National 2 club Vannes.
+Wilfried Ebane Abessolo (born 26 April 1992) is a Gabonese professional footballer who plays as a left-back for Championnat National 3 club Saint-Colomban Locminé and the Gabon national team.

 Club career

 Ebane began his footballing career with Akanda FC in Gabon, and moved to the lower divisions of France before transferring to FC Lorient on 2018.
 Ebane made his professional debut with Lorient in a 1–0 Coupe de la Ligue win over Valenciennes FC on 14 August 2018.
 In August 2019 he was loaned to USL Dunkerque until the end of the 2019–20 season.

 International career

 Ebane represented the Gabon national team for 2016 African Nations Championship qualification.